Hopping Key by Bond Lee, Wenzi, and MS Magic

 Cons

-Relies heavily on the snap flourish, which might limit versatility for some performers
+Relies heavily on a specific flourish (e.g., snap) which might limit versatility for some performers

-Video instruction is somewhat brief for the price
+Video instruction is relatively short (9 minutes) for the price point, potentially lacking depth

 Effect

-The Hopping Key is a close-up magic trick where two keys, one gold and one silver, appear to teleport between the performer's hand and pocket.
-The keys vanish and reappear multiple times, creating a visual and interactive routine.
-The trick often ends with both keys disappearing completely or reappearing in an unexpected location, such as a card box.
+The Hopping Key trick presents two keys, one gold and one silver, that appear to magically jump between the performer's hand and pocket.
+The keys vanish and reappear multiple times, sometimes changing places or colors, and can even split apart.
+The routine often ends with both keys completely disappearing, only to be found in an unexpected location, like a card box.
+The effect is visual, interactive, and uses a familiar object that audiences connect with easily.

 Full details